Department of History

 At least one course at the 300 level or above

 No more than three courses at the 100 level (including the core

 The following courses are approved for the MEMS minor.
 With the prior approval of the MEMS minor supervisor up to two courses can be applied to the minor as transfer credits from other institutions.

-AMST/ANTH 54; AMST/HIST 110; ANTH 121; ARAB 433; ARTH 54, 151, 258, 264, 265, 270, 271, 274, 362, 363, 450, 466, 467, 471, 472, 490 (based on topic); ARTH/ASIA 154, 158, 251, 266, 273, 458, 561; ASIA/HIST 131, 135, 138; ASIA/RELI 180, 183, 284, 285, 487, 488, 489, 581, 582, 584; ASIA 300/RELI 283, ASIA 301/RELI 286, ASIA 303/RELI 288; CLAS 259; CLAS/CMPL 364; CMPL 120, 121, 122, 123, 124, 223, 277, 452, 453, 454, 456, 458, 473, 478, 558; CMPL/ENGL 321, 621; ENGL 120, 225, 226, 227, 228, 229, 230, 319, 320, 325, 326, 327, 328, 330, 331, 332, 418, 423, 424, 430, 525; ENGL/PWAD 660; FREN 370, 371, 387, 594; GERM 53, 58, 210, 216, 310, 500, 502, 505, 511, 514, 515, 615; GERM/WMST 220; HIST 107, 127, 142, 151, 156, 177, 228, 255, 398 (based on topic), 431, 432, 434, 435, 436, 437, 452, 453, 460, 461, 467, 473, 561, 574, 697; HIST/PWAD 254, 351; HIST/RELI 454; HIST/WMST 258, 280; ITAL 240, 241, 357, 370, 511; JAPN 377; LATN 205, 514, 530; MUSC 251; PHIL 215, 220, 415, 421, 422, 470; PORT 501; RELI 64, 161, 165, 362, 366, 367, 371, 450, 489, 525, 566, 586; RELI/SLAV 463; RELI/WMST 371; SLAV 500; SPAN 280, 371, 383, 384, 617, 650; WMST 294
+AMST/ANTH 54; AMST/HIST 110; ANTH 121; ARAB 433; ARTH 54, 151, 258, 264, 265, 270, 271, 274, 362, 363, 450, 466, 467, 471, 472, 490 (based on topic); ARTH/ASIA 154, 158, 251, 266, 273, 458, 561; ASIA/HIST 131, 135, 138; ASIA/RELI 180, 183, 284, 285, 487, 488, 489, 581, 582, 584; ASIA 300/RELI 283, ASIA 301/RELI 286, ASIA 303/RELI 288; CLAS 259; CLAS/CMPL 364; CMPL 120, 121, 122, 123, 124, 223, 277, 452, 453, 454, 456, 458, 473, 478, 558; CMPL/ENGL 321, 621; ENGL 120, 225, 226, 227, 228, 229, 230, 319, 320, 325, 326, 327, 328, 330, 331, 332, 418, 423, 424, 430, 525; ENGL/PWAD 660; FREN 370, 371, 387, 594; GERM 53, 58, 210, 216, 310, 500, 502, 505, 511, 514, 515, 615; GERM/WMST 220; HIST 107, 127, 142, 151, 156, 177, 228, 255, 398 (based on topic), 431, 432, 434, 435, 436, 437, 452, 453, 460, 461, 467, 473, 561, 574, 697; HIST/PWAD 254, 351; HIST/RELI 454; HIST/WMST 280; ITAL 240, 241, 357, 370, 511; JAPN 377; LATN 205, 514, 530; MUSC 251; PHIL 215, 220, 415, 421, 422, 470; PORT 501; RELI 64, 161, 165, 362, 366, 367, 371, 450, 489, 525, 566, 586; RELI/SLAV 463; RELI/WMST 371; SLAV 500; SPAN 280, 371, 383, 384, 617, 650; WMST 294

 Special Opportunities in History

 Students with broad interests in the intellectual and social life of the department may volunteer to serve on the department's Undergraduate Studies Committee (UGSC).
 Each spring the department invites majors to volunteer for the UGSC, and the selection is made at the start of the next fall semester by the faculty members on the UGSC.
-Students may also plan or participate in activities organized by the Undergraduate History Club.
-For more information about the UGSC and the History Club, please contact the coordinator for undergraduate studies in the Department of History.
+Students may also plan or participate in activities organized by the Undergraduate History Club as well as, for those who are eligible, UNC's chapter of Phi Alpha Theta (described more fully below under "Undergraduate Awards").
+For more information about the UGSC, the History Club, and Phi Alpha Theta, see department's Web site or contact the coordinator for undergraduate studies in the Department of History.